lmoss/onesharp/_sources/index.md

 # Distinctive features

 The are three distinctive features of the book.
-The first that it the first half of it is mainly an online resource that is more important than the printed book.
+The first half of the book is mainly an online resource.
+For this part of the book, this more important than the printed book.
 Most of the chapters in that part of the book are Jupyter notebooks.
 Rather than simply read, these chapters are intended to  be *run*.
 One way to use them is to save them and then run them locally.
 Alternatively, one could open them on a hosting service like CoCalc, Binder, or Google Colab.
-At the present time, I don't have buttons to run it on CoCalc, and the best options are to run them locally or on Colab.
-For Colab, one starts by clicking on the button at the top.
+The Jupyter book format is not so important for the material that comes after the first sections, and for those a traditional print book is going to be available.

 ## Text register machines